Austrooo/Austrooo/README.md

     </tr>
     <tr>
       <td valign="text-top">Nurture Spree desc**</td> <!--desc-->
       <td valign="text-top">Rated is an Interactive Narrative game designed to show the effect of being Authentic or Not.
-This Project was developed for GameToday Competition and **Won 1st Place**.</td> <!--desc-->
+This Project was developed for GameToday 2025 Competition.</td> <!--desc-->
     </tr>
     <tr>
       <td align="center"><a href="https://github.com/Austrooo/RATED">Read More</a></td> <!--link1-->